Orford is an easy drive to many of Tasmania’s famous historic towns including:

 From here continue to Oatlands which has a large collection of Georgian buildings and the fully restored and functioning Callington Mill and bakery plus some old world cafes and quirky ‘old wares’ stores

 After spending some time in Oatlands head south to Richmond, with its antiques, galleries, cafes and its famous bridge – the oldest stone bridge in Australia still in use.
 From here it is a 45-minute drive back to Orford via ‘Bust me Gall’ and ‘Break me Neck’ mountain passes.

 Orford Old Convict Road – A stone wall to the north of Prosser Bridge indicates the start of the old convict road.
 A walk of approximately 2 kilometres along the north bank of the Prosser River leads to the site of the Paradise Probation Station, which was used to accommodate the convicts while they were engaged in building the road in the 1840’s (and possibly Sanda House).
-It is graded easy although care should be taken with children as there are several areas with steep slippery drops from the side of the track.
+It is graded easy, although care should be taken as there are several areas with steep slippery drops from the side of the track.
 Full details and walking map available at Orford Sanda House.